incremental-design/app-stencils/CONTRIBUTE.md

 ## Contribute to App Stencils:

+Before you can contribute to app stencils, you need to install [Lerna](lerna.js.org).

-To contribute to App Stencils, you need to install [Lerna](lerna.js.org) globally.
-If you are on a mac, the best way to do this is to install [homebrew](brew.sh), and then `brew install lerna`.
+You've probably used npm or yarn to manage and run tasks in your Vue projects.
+However, you can't use either in App Stencils, because this repository is managed by Lerna, which effectively replaces both of them.
+Much like NPM and Yarn, Lerna is a command line utility that you have to install globally.
+If you're on a Mac, the best way to to this is to install [homebrew](brew.sh), and then `brew install lerna`.

+To check if Lerna is installed on your computer, run `Lerna -v`.
+If it's installed, it will print the version number (e.g. `4.0.0`).

 ### Setup: